iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 4 reviews"/>
 </p>

+> Help us stop the spread of COVID-19 in New Jersey!
+COVID Alert NJ App is being made available by the New Jersey Department of Health (DOH) to complement New Jersey’s comprehensive COVID-19 contact tracing effort.
+COVID Alert NJ is a free and secure mobile phone app that allows New Jerseyans: 1.
+To be alerted if they have been in close contact with another app user who has tested positive for COVID-19 – even if that person is a stranger 2.
+To track their symptoms and get advice on what to do to<br> :date: __2021-01-25 03:35:13__

 > Want info on getting vaccine !!<br> :date: __2021-01-08 20:39:52__

 > It should show where I am in the queue for vaccination.<br> :date: __2021-01-06 14:58:41__